townteki/townsquare/docs/implementing-cards.md

 ### Jobs

 Use the `job` method when declaring.
-Provide it `bootLeader` property to specify if leader should boot to perform the job.
+Provide the `bootLeader` property to specify if leader should boot to perform the job.
 Default is true.
-To specify what should happen in case job succeeds, provide it `onSuccess` property, or `onFail` property respectively if job fails.
+To specify what should happen in case job succeeds, provide the `onSuccess` property, or `onFail` property respectively if job fails.
 Specific targets (marks) for job (`target` property):
  - `'townsquare'` in case job marks Town Square
  - `'currentHome'` in case job marks its home